sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 Scala compiler.

-It is used to get information from the Scala compiler, and must therefore be compiled against the Scala version in used for the configured projects.
+It is used to get information from the Scala compiler, and must therefore be compiled against the Scala version in use for the configured projects.

-The code for this project can be found in the folder [compile/interface](https://github.com/sbt/sbt/tree/0.13/compile/interface).
+The code for this project can be found in the directory [compile/interface](https://github.com/sbt/sbt/tree/0.13/compile/interface).

 Fetching the most specific sources